GoesToEleven/golang-web-dev/031_AWS/01_hello-world/README.md

   - add tags / webserver
   - security / ssh / http / https / custom tcp 8080
   - launch
-  - create new key pair
+  - create new key pair / download / mv <src> <dst> / chmod 400 your.pem
   - launch instance

 1. Create hello world
   - GOOS=linux GOARCH=amd64 go build

 1. Copy you binary to the server
-  - scp -i /Users/tm002/.ssh/fresnoRadon.pem ./main ubuntu@54.67.10.63:
+  - scp -i /path/to/<your>.pem ./main ubuntu@<public-IP>:
+  - say "yes" to The authenticity of host ... can't be established.

+1. SSH into your server
+  - ssh -i /path/to/<your>.pem ubuntu@<public-IP>:

 1. Run your code
   - sudo ./main
-  - check it in a browser
+  - check it in a browser at <public-IP>:8080

 # Troubleshooting